How Much Does Natural Stone Siding Cost to Install?

 Faux Stone vs. Stone Veneer

-Finally, in terms of longevity natural stone provides a beautiful look for the lifetime of your home, while faux stone is stained and painted–so count on fading, less durability, and more maintenance.
+Finally, in terms of longevity, stone veneer provides a beautiful look for the lifetime of your home, while faux stone is stained and painted–so count on fading, less durability, and more maintenance.

 Stone Siding Maintenance Tips

-Natural stone siding is virtually maintenance free, but you’ll still want to adopt a few practices to keep your stone siding looking great:
+Natural stone siding is virtually maintenance free, but you’ll still want to adopt a few regular practices to keep your stone siding looking great.

-- Gently clean your natural stone: To clean your natural stone siding, simply fill a bucket with warm water and add a little vinegar or dish soap to create a mild cleaning solution.
+Gently clean your natural stone.
+To clean your natural stone siding, simply fill a bucket with warm water.
+Add a little vinegar or dish soap to create a mild cleaning solution.
 Scrub the stones with a sponge or a soft bristle brush that has been moistened with your cleaning solution to remove any stubborn dirt.
 Finally, rinse your natural stone thoroughly with water to ensure no soapy residue remains.